Icelandic Volcano Subsiding After First Eruption In 900 Years - UrduPoint

 It said the "eruptive fissure" measured approximately 500 to 700 metres (1,640 to 2,300 feet).

-The lava area, it added, was less than one square kilometre (0.4 square mile), covering an area 500 metres wide, with small lava fountains.
+The lava area, it added, was less than one square kilometre (0.4 square mile), with small lava fountains.

 Speaking to reporters, University of Iceland geophysicist Magnus Tumi Gudmundsson described the valley as an "ideal" spot for the eruption, likening it to "a bathtub the lava can slowly leak into."
-IMO earthquake hazards coordinator Kristin Jonsdottir meanwhile said it was "very likely the eruption will last for the next few days", but could not definitively rule out a new eruption.
+IMO earthquake hazards coordinator Kristin Jonsdottir meanwhile said it was "very likely the eruption will last for the next few days".

 Friday's eruption took place in the Krysuvik volcanic system, which does not have a central volcano, about five kilometres inland from the southern coast.

-The vapour could be seen from Grindavik miles away, an AFP reporter said.

-Sigurdur Kristmundsson, a 54-year-old Grindavik port official, told AFP locals were exhilarated by the eruption.
+Sigurdur Kristmundsson, a 54-year-old Grindavik port official, told AFP that locals were exhilarated by the eruption.

 Gas pollution can also be carried by the wind.